zbblanton/ripe_ip_checker/README.md

 # Usage

-Enter any valid IPv4 IP as an argument.
+Enter any valid IPv4 address as an argument.
 The result will either be "Found" or "Not Found".
 For example:

 ```bash
 zbblanton@DESKTOP-IMPMTVB:~/workspace$ python3 ripe_ip_checker.py 3.0.10.3